Oreste Marengo: Education and priesthood

 Oreste Marengo was born in Diano d'Alba in the Cuneo province on 29 August 1906 to Lorenzo della Cecche and Agostina Montaldo.
 His brother Giuseppe became a diocesan priest while his sister Maria Agnese entered the Thouret Sisters.
 His other two brothers were Cesare and Natale and his half-sister was Maria who married later in life.
-His mother had attended the 1888 funeral of Saint Giovanni Bosco.
+His mother had attended the 1888 funeral of Giovanni Bosco.

-His parish priest Monsignor Falletti served as an inspiration to him since he was part of the Salesians of Don Bosco whose spirit enthralled Marengo.
+His parish priest Falletti served as an inspiration to him since he was part of the Salesians of Don Bosco whose spirit enthralled Marengo.
 His first teacher in school was the religious sister Caterina Zannone (b.
 1871) and he was in grammar school from 1919 until 1923.
 Marengo studied in Turin.
-He also met the Rector Major Blessed Filippo Rinaldi in Valdocco who would be the one to send him to India.
+He also met the Rector Major Filippo Rinaldi in Valdocco who would be the one to send him to India.

 Marengo began his novitiate in Foglizzo in 1923.
-In December 1923 he departed for Shillong where he continued his formation in Shillong in the school that Monsignor Luigi Mathias managed.
-He finished his novitiate around 1924 under the novice master Venerable Stefano Ferrando and later studied in Assam for a philosophical course.
-He later in 1929 was sent to Shillong again for theological studies under the Servant of God Costantino Vendrame whom Marengo referred to as both a "marvelous figure" and a "tireless worker" who embodied the Salesian spirit.
+In December 1923 he departed for Shillong where he continued his formation in Shillong in the school that Luigi Mathias managed.
+He finished his novitiate around 1924 under the novice master Stephen Ferrando and later studied in Assam for a philosophical course.
+He later in 1929 was sent to Shillong again for theological studies under Costantino Vendrame, whom Marengo referred to as both a "marvelous figure" and a "tireless worker" who embodied the Salesian spirit.
 Marengo was ordained to the priesthood on 2 April 1932 in Shillong and celebrated his first Mass in a remote village ten kilometers from Shillong in a mountainous area.
 Following this his first assignment was in Gauhati where he visited the scattered villages, for the most part on foot.
 He oversaw the establishment of a bamboo chapel in each village which was to have its own catechist in order to instruct others in the faith.
 He was later reassigned – to his displeasure at having to leave his work – to the mission in Dibrugarh, but after a brief period there was allowed to return to Gauhati after a Polish colleague took over for him.
 Marengo tended to those suffering from cholera in 1935 and 1936 epidemics.
 It was also in that time frame that Marengo managed the Don Bosco School in Gauhati.

 Marengo's extensive labors soon wore him out after he grew weakened in his health.
 This prompted his superiors to send him a telegram inviting him to Calcutta where he learnt he had to leave his mission in order to teach Italian novices at a school; he did this for a decade.
 He was pleased to be able to resume his work in the missions after Italian novices could no longer be sent to India due to the outbreak of World War II.